 People say raising a child costs $200,000 to $300,000.
 The sum is commonly rounded to “a quarter of a million dollars.”

 I have four kids, but I didn't have 3/4 million dollars or anything like it.
 In fact, when you calculate all the tax cuts and gift cards and sacks of clothes and toys we’ve been given, I think we may have made money by having children, and that’s not because we’ve sent them to work!
 (We have made friends by sending them to do volunteer work, though.)

-I have not specifically calculated the figures (what’s the value of jeans with holes in the knees that are good play clothes for us but which nobody else will want?), but since I usually do our taxes, I have a good idea where our money goes.
+I have not completely monetized our assets (what’s the value of jeans with holes in the knees that are good play clothes for us but which nobody else will want?), but since I usually do our taxes, I have a good idea where our money goes.
 So, especially for those who haven’t had children yet, let me explain the economics of all the things you DON’T need to buy.

 Costs of Conceiving a Child

 We are older parents.
 Younger parents can save costs compared to us by not having to buy books on fertility and thermometers and vitamins and pregnancy tests and stuff like that.
 The main cost-saving strategy here is to protect your fertility.
 Don’t wait till you’re 30 or over to start having children, don’t do things that would lead to STDs (as in, don’t have sex outside marriage – and don’t laugh either, abstinence is both possible and also nicer than being naked in front of someone who doesn't like you enough to stay with you), don’t mess up your hormones with contraceptives or get scar tissue (physically or mentally) from an abortion.

 Pre-Natal and Birth Costs